 Some themes and plugins provide their own translations via localization files (MO and PO files).
-If the theme or plugin provides MO and PO files that match your site’s languages, you can load these by scanning your theme or the relevant plugin that provides these files.
-After scanning, your cart and checkout pages should appear translated on the front-end of your site.
+If the theme or plugin provides MO and PO files that match your site’s languages, your cart and checkout pages should automatically appear translated on the front-end of your site.

-If this is not the case, you may be missing the localization files.
+If the translations of your cart and checkout pages aren’t automatically loaded to your site, you may be missing the localization files.
 To find out, follow these steps:

 - Check the wp-content/languages/plugins/ folder to see if you have MO and PO for WooCommerce in your secondary language.
 Names of the files should be woocommerce-[locale-code].po and woocommerce-[locale-code].mo.